Zekdar/NugetPackagerAssistant/README.md

 # NugetPackagerAssistant
 This tool will assist you when packaging your code into NuGet modules (nupkg).
-If you have a team repository for instance, this tool could help you packaging your shared dll, wheter you have the source code (csproj) or only the dlls.
+If you have a team repository for instance, this tool could help you packaging your shared dlls, whether you have the source code (csproj) or only the dlls.

 Prerequisites
 ---